Sejong-VLI/V2T-CLIP4Caption-Reproduction/README.md

 ## Setup
-Execute below scripts in the main folder, to avoid download conflict when doing distributed pretrain.
+Execute below scripts in the main folder, to avoid a download conflict when doing distributed pretraining.

 ```bash
 mkdir modules/bert-base-uncased